Baron Hill, Anglesey: Baron Hill House

 The original Baron Hill mansion was built by Sir Richard Bulkeley in 1612.
 However, he died before the completion of the house and it was not finished to his specifications.
 During the English Civil War, Richard Bulkeley's successor, Colonel Thomas Bulkeley (later Thomas Bulkeley, 1st Viscount Bulkeley), is said to have invited King Charles I to take possession of the house and set up his court there.
 In the early eighteenth century the house was the seat of Richard Bulkeley, 4th Viscount Bulkeley who maintained Jacobite sympathies.

 The house was reconstructed in 1776 by architect Samuel Wyatt in a Neo-Palladian style as is obvious from the curved facade of the current ruined building to the terraces, follies and balconies.
 There is also an icehouse in the gardens and a lodge house.

 In the nineteenth century the occupants of Baron Hill remained the dominant Anglesey landowners, possessing estate also at Llanfairfechan and other parts of Caernarfonshire.

 During World War I, death duties soaked up the family fortune and made it impossible for the family (by then called Williams-Bulkeley) to continue to maintain the house.
 During the war, Royal Engineers were stationed at the house.

 In 1939 at the outbreak of World War II, the mansion was requisitioned by the government and used as a temporary housing for Polish soldiers.
 The Polish soldiers found the home too cold and decided to start a fire within the mansion so they would be moved to new housing accommodations.
 The fire destroyed a large part of the interior and the soldiers were removed from the house but only to tents on the Baron Hill Estate grounds.
 The mansion was abandoned afterwards and is still abandoned and derelict to this day.

-Sir Richard Williams-Bulkeley lives at neighbouring Red Hill.